LibrariesHacked/librarieshacked.github.io/_posts/2019-04-01-mobile-library-data-routes.md

 The potential benefit of seeing the route a mobile library takes could be for considering additional stops, optimising stop order, etc.

 It is easy to 'join the dots' of a route.
-As long as we have the stops and the order they are in, we could draw lines between them on the map.
-But that's not accurate, we'd probably end up drawing lines directly over rivers and things.
+As long as we have the stops and the order they are in, we could draw direct lines between them on the map.
+But that's not accurate, we'd probably end up drawing lines over rivers and things.

 We need to use a route service in order to plot the route a mobile will take.
-There's a certain amount of guesswork required to do this, anyone who's used a SatNav will know it's not perfect.
+There's a certain amount of guesswork to this, anyone who's used a SatNav will know it's not perfect.
 But it will give us a good idea.

 OpenRouteService is an online service that will calculate a route given a selection of stops.
 It was developed by [The Heidelberg Institute for Geoinformation Technology](http://www.heigit.org/), using OpenStreetMap data.
 Results from the service are released as [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), and attribution should be declared as *Service &copy; openrouteservice.org, Map data &copy; OpenStreetMap contributors*.